kubedb/docs/docs/guides/redis/reconfigure/valkey.md

 secret/rd-custom-config created
 ```

-In this section, we are going to create a Redis object specifying `spec.configuration` field to apply this custom configuration.
+In this section, we are going to create a Redis object specifying `spec.configuration.secretName` field to apply this custom configuration.
 Below is the YAML of the `Redis` CR that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1